isometrikai/isometrik-chat-bot/README.md

 2. Initialize your SDK

-you need to create a object of ``AppConfigurationManager`` as show below
+- You need to create a object of ``AppConfigurationManager`` as show below

 ```swift